UPDATED JUL 14, 2020

 Fitness trends come and go, but indoor cycling continues to be a solid way to get some cardio in without pounding your joints.
 Whether you’re an outdoor cyclist taking things indoors or just looking for a fun way to get your sweat on, read on for Denver’s best spots to get those legs spinning.

 This isn’t just an indoor cycling class.
 It’s an experience.
 The lights, the sound, the scoreboard… it’s everything you need to get in the zone and push past what you think is possible.
 CycleBar’s studio (or CycleTheatre, as they call it) is tiered and holds 55 custom bikes with personal data monitors, two enormous flat-screen TVs, and some seriously cool audio, video, and lighting tech.
 You can get listed on the leaderboard to “compete” with others in the class, or you can opt out if you aren’t into that kind of thing.
-Either way, CycleBar’s five-plus Denver area studios make it super fun to sweat and super easy to track your progress.
+Either way, CycleBar’s multiple Denver area studios make it super fun to sweat and super easy to track your progress.
 You can even get your stats and the playlist emailed to you!